 What is the difference between CMA, RMA, CCMA, and NCMA?

-CMA, RMA, CCMA, and NCMA are each medical assistant certifications offered by different certifying agencies.
+CMA, RMA, CCMA, and NCMA are medical assistant certifications offered by different certifying agencies.
 Most employers will accept all types of certification and do not prefer one over another.

 Is CMA a good certification?